ska-sa/katcbfsim/doc/maths.rst

     (c_p^0 + c_p^1 + \dots + c_p^k) + (d_p^0 + d_p^1 + \dots + d_p^k)i
     \end{pmatrix}

-Here subscripts index antennas and subscripts index sources.
+Here subscripts index antennas and superscripts index sources.
 We will assume that antenna gains are applied after statistical sampling, so that for the purposes of this section we can assume that G Jones terms are all the identity.